openpnp/openpnp/User-Manual.md

 1. ReferenceStripFeeder: A feeder that allows the user to place a cut piece of SMT tape on the machine.
 The feeder will advance along the tape and pick parts from it.
 Cover film must be removed manually.
 Supports vision for setup and part centering by referencing the holes in the tape.

-2. ReferenceTapeFeeder: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
+2. ReferenceDragFeeder: A "drag" feeder which allows the use of an Actuator, typically a solenoid with a pin, to advance the tape by dragging it.
 Basic vision for part center detection is also supported.

 3. ReferenceTrayFeeder: Supports 2D arrays of parts in trays.
 Currently limited to trays that are aligned at 90 degrees in X and Y. Simple incremental pick, no vision.